digipres/publications/ipres/ipres-2019/papers/preservation-action-rules-workshop.md

   will be led through the process of describing a new preservation policy using the PAR data model.
 Finally, groups will present their work to the other groups.'
 creators:
-- Tilbury, Jon
+- Jon Tilbury
-- Romkey, Sarah
+- Sarah Romkey
-- Wilson, Carl
+- Carl Wilson
-- O’Sullivan, Jack
+- Jack O’Sullivan
-- Addis, Matthew
+- Matthew Addis
-- Simpson, Justin
+- Justin Simpson
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079845/download
 grand_parent: iPRES